Black Friday and Cyber Monday are nearing!!

 As a shopper, we would always be a spy in knowing more about the sales and the discounts offered by other websites.
-A comparison between the products finally lands in a particular site that wins the people’s hearts.
-So, researching and choosing the right one will probably the thing that people would do.
+A comparison between the products finally lands on a particular site that wins the people’s hearts.
+So, researching and choosing the right one will probably be the thing that people would do.

 What websites are having Cyber Monday?

 Cyber Monday and Black Friday sales go probably with the eCommerce sites.
 Many popular businesses that sell products and other eCommerce sites like Amazon, Flipkart, Best Buy, etc will conduct Cyber Monday sales every year.

 Is Black Friday deals the same as Cyber Monday?

 Black Friday deals can be enjoyed both online and in physical stores.
 On the contrary, Cyber Monday deals are dedicated only to online stores and provide online discounts alone.